 What is robotic surgery?

 Robotic surgery devices allow surgeons to perform procedures through small incisions in the body.
-Robotic surgery may help reduce pain, blood loss, scarring, infection, and recovery time after surgery compared to traditional surgical procedures.
+Robotic surgery may help reduce pain, blood loss, scarring, infection, and recovery time after surgery compared with traditional surgical procedures.

 Computer technology allows a surgeon to precisely control surgical instruments attached to mechanical arms through small incisions while viewing the surgical site in 3D high definition.

-Why the FDA put out the warning
+Why the FDA put out the updated warning

 What this means for you

-- Discuss the benefits, risks, and alternatives of all available treatment options with your doctor to make the most informed treatment decisions.
+Discuss the benefits, risks, and alternatives of all available treatment options with your doctor to make the most informed treatment decisions.

-- Ask the following questions before choosing your surgeon:
+Ask the following questions before choosing your surgeon:

-- How many robotic surgery procedures like mine have you done?
+How many robotic surgery procedures like mine have you done?

-Written by: Jamie DePolo, senior editor
+Written by Jamie DePolo, senior editor